NcxyZero/altair/docs/README_DATA_HANDLING.md

 - `playerDataLoadedEvent` - A signal fired when a player's data is loaded
 - `GetPlayerProfile` - A function to get a player's profile
 - `WaitForPlayerProfile` - A function to wait for a player's profile to be loaded
+- `GetPlayerProducerAsync` - A function to get the player producer asynchronously
+- `GetGameProducerAsync` - A function to get the game producer asynchronously
 - `PlayerAdded` - A function called when a player joins
 - `PlayerRemoving` - A function called when a player leaves
 - `Init` - A function called when the module is initialized